splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/mtta-mttr.rst

 ***********************************************************************************************

 .. meta::
-   :description: Use mean time to acknowledge and mean time to resolve to track your organization's incident response performance.
+   :description: Review available incident response statistics for tracking your organization's performance for Incident Intelligence in Splunk Observability Cloud.

 On the :guilabel:`Incidents` and :guilabel:`Alerts` tabs in Incident Intelligence, use the following incident statistics to track your organization's incident response performance.